Ibtisam-Hemmo/FrontendSite/README.md

 # FrontendSite
-I developed this simple site while learning the begging of bootstrap.
+I developed this simple site while learning the beginning of bootstrap.